 Pupils receive house points for displaying positive behaviour, which they can save up to purchase items from the ‘House Point Reward Shop’.
 The house points awarded during a week are collected by monitors and the overall winning house is announced during our Friday assemblies.

 Minor misbehaviours are dealt with by the class teacher using the ‘Good to be Green’ behaviour system.
 Pupils may receive a yellow or red card depending on the nature of the incident and consequently miss part or all of their break time in a centralised detention in the hall.
-More serious misconduct is referred to the Assistant Headteacher (Behaviour Co-ordinator), Deputy Headteachers or Headteacher.
+More serious misconduct is referred to the Deputy Headteachers or Headteacher.
 If a pupil’s behaviour causes concern, parents will be invited into school at the earliest opportunity to discuss the issues and will be expected to work in partnership with the school on an agreed behaviour programme.

 Bullying (including cyberbullying) and racial harassment is dealt with swiftly and firmly.
 All reports of such behaviour are taken very seriously and pupils risk being excluded from school if it persists.